cdellacqua/svelte-async-readable/README.md

 ## Highlights

-###

-Creates an async readable associated with a GET request:
+Create an async readable associated with a GET request:
 ```
 const myReadable = asyncReadable({
 	dataProvider: () => axios.get('/path/to/api').then((response) => response.data),